+We primarily assess you based on application documentation.
 The Admissions Committee may, on occasion and by invitation, interview applicants to assist in the selection process.
-Applicants are primarily assessed on the basis of application documentation.
-Applicants may not request a personal interview.
+You may not request an interview.

 The Admissions Committee may reconsider an application only in the case of a procedural anomaly in the administrative process.
-Applicants must email the Admissions Office within 10 days of the decision date to request a reconsideration.
+To request a reconsideration, you must email the Admissions Office within 10 days of the decision date.

 Note: Reconsideration of a file is based solely on the information available at the time of the original decision.

 Application for a waiver of the Osgoode portion of the application fee ($100) can be obtained by emailing the Admissions Office.
-Applicants must demonstrate financial hardship and provide corroborative documentation.
-Requests must be made prior to the November 1, 2019, application deadline to ensure a timely application.
+You must demonstrate financial hardship and provide corroborative documentation.
+You must make your request well in advance of the November 1, 2020, application deadline to ensure a timely application.

-Requests for late applications should be directed to the Admissions Office.
+Direct requests for late applications to the Admissions Office.

 False or Misleading Information

-Providing false or misleading information or failure to provide material information will invalidate the application and will result in immediate rejection or in the revocation of an offer of admission and/or registration.
+Providing false or misleading information or failure to provide material information will invalidate your application and will result in immediate rejection or in the revocation of an offer of admission and/or registration.

-Osgoode-specific admission and application inquiries should be directed to Osgoode Hall Law School.
+Direct Osgoode-specific admission and application inquiries to Osgoode Hall Law School.